heaventree/StarterTemplatesV1/handover.md

 - Template previews still show summary information rather than live website content
 - CORS issues continue to block external template content loading
 - User requested to stop further modification of template preview system
-- All templates (267 after deduplication) still accessible from main interface
+- All 280 templates successfully migrated to the database and accessible from main interface